 “As a family from Michoacan and as an enterprise based in Morelia, we are very proud of our culture and traditions, and we wanted to make a tribute to our artisans and their renewed arts and crafts,” said Alonso Alvarez of PSSI.

-FM and PSSI commissioned a joint effort to reproduce two of the iconic giant vases, bridging the industrial and artisinal sectors of the region.
+FM and PSSI commissioned a joint effort to reproduce two of the iconic giant vases in cast steel, bridging the industrial and artisanal sectors of the region.

 Process

 PSSI conducted the reverse engineering process by 3D scanning the original pot and creating 3D-printable CAD models of the cope and drag patterns for casting.
-PSSI 3D printed the large patterns using pellet extrusion on the Atlas and hand finished the parts with body filler and sanding for a smooth finish.
+PSSI printed the large patterns using pellet extrusion on their EXT 1070 Titan Pellet 3D printer and hand finished the parts with body filler and sanding for a smooth finish.

-FM cast the model in steel and stainless steel and gave a blued and a mirror polished finish to each one.
+FM cast the model in steel which they gave a blued finish, and stainless steel which they polished to a striking mirror finish.
 The time to produce the patterns was cut in half with 3D printing compared to traditional methods of CNC machining the patterns.
-Total, it took 1.5 days to create the patterns with 3D printing due to lights-out manufacturing on the Atlas.
-Keeping costs competitive, 3D printing the patterns also required half of the personnel compared to traditional pattern making methods.
+It took just 1.5 days to create the patterns on the EXT 1070 Titan Pellet.
+Thanks to the EXT 1070’s lights out manufacturing, labor requirements were also cut in half compared to traditional pattern making methods.